virtusize/mockups/README.md

 - Standalone
 - Mostly static
 - Frontend only: HTML, CSS and jQuery
-- Only compare view and purchase history view
+- Only start, compare and wardrobe view
 - Focus on flow and interaction
 - Going old-school: mostly images in the design, no fancy CSS
+- To make it work create links to frontend assets like this: cd v5 ln -s [path to frontend]/src/core/styles ./assets/core ln -s [path to frontend]/src/widget/styles ./assets/less

 ## Mockup structure for vector rendering